-If we fail to maintain registration of the common stock issued or issuable pursuant to the exercise of warrants we issued in connection with the securities purchase agreement we entered into with certain investors as of July 31, 2007, we may be obligated to pay the investors of those securities liquidated damages.
+If we fail to maintain registration of the common stock issued, or issuable pursuant to the exercise of warrants, which we issued in connection with the securities purchase agreements we entered into with certain investors as of October 31, 2006, we may be obligated to pay the investors of those securities liquidated damages.

-In connection with the securities purchase agreement we entered into with certain investors as of July 31, 2007, we entered into a registration rights agreement pursuant to which, if we fail to: (i) file this registration statement on or before the date that is 30 days after August 3, 2007 (a "Filing Failure"), (ii) have this registration statement declared effective by the SEC on or before the date that is the earliest of (a) if this registration statement does not become subject to review by the SEC, the earlier of (x) 90 days after August 3, 2007 or (y) 5 trading days after we receive notification from the SEC that this registration statement will not become subject to review and we fail to request to accelerate the effectiveness of this registration statement, or (b) if this registration statement becomes subject to review by the SEC, 120 days after August 3, 2007 (a "Effectiveness Failure") or (iii) maintain the effectiveness of this registration statement while shares of common stock covered by it remain unsold (a "Maintenance Failure"), then, unless the grace periods set forth in the registration rights agreement apply, as partial relief for the damages to any holder by any such delay in or reduction of its ability to sell the shares of common stock, the Company must pay to each holder an amount equal to 1% of the aggregate purchase price (as defined in the securities purchase agreements) of such holder's securities included in this registration statement on each of the following dates: (i) the day of a Filing Failure and on every 30th day thereafter until such Maintenance Failure is cured; (ii) the day of an Effectiveness Failure and on every 30th day thereafter until such Maintenance Failure is cured; and (iii) the initial day of a Maintenance Failure and on every 30th day thereafter until such Maintenance Failure is cured.
-In the event that the Company fails to make these registration delay payments in a timely manner, such registration delay payments will bear interest at the rate of 1% per mon
+In connection with the securities purchase agreements we entered into with certain investors as of October 31, 2006, we entered into a registration rights agreement pursuant to which, if we fail to: (i) file this registration statement on or before the date that is 30 days after November 3, 2006 (a "Filing Failure"), (ii) have this registration statement declared effective by the SEC on or before the date that is 120 days after November 3, 2006 (an "Effectiveness Failure") or (iii) maintain the effectiveness of this registration statement while shares of common stock covered by it remain unsold (a "Maintenance Failure"), then, unless the grace periods set forth in the registration rights agreement apply, as partial relief for the damages to any holder by any such delay in or reduction of its ability to sell the shares of common stock, we must pay to each holder an amount equal to 1% of the aggregate purchase price (as defined in the securities purchase agreements) of such holder's securities included in this registration statement on each of the following dates: (i) the day of a Filing Failure and on every 30th day thereafter until such Filing Failure is cured; (ii) the day of an Effectiveness Failure and on every 30th day thereafter until such Maintenance Failure is cured.
+In the event that we fail to make these registration delay payments in a timely manner, such registration delay payments will bear interest at the rate of 1% per month until paid in full.
+However, the aggregate amount of registration delay payments may not exceed 10% of the aggregate purchase price of shares of our common stock purchased pursuant to the securities purchase agreements.